Tag Archives: #Henry William Cleage

 The Cleage siblings: left to right front; Albert, Josephine, Edward.
 Back left Henry.
 Back right Jacob

 My grandfather Albert B. Cleage Sr. was the youngest of five siblings.
 He and his brother Henry were always close.
 They helped organize Witherspoon United Presbyterian Church in Indianapolis and worked together to open the black YMCA there.
-During the 1930s and 1940s, they lived several blocks away on Detroit’s old West Side and saw each other almost daily.
+During the 1930s and 1940s, they lived several blocks from each other on Detroit’s old West Side and saw each other almost daily.

 After my father, Albert B. Cleage Jr. (later known as Jaramogi Abebe Agyeman) was ordained in 1943, he served as pastor of churches in Lexington, KY, San Francisco, CA and Springfield, MA.
 During those years he often wrote home asking his family to help him find a church in Detroit.
 More than once he mentioned getting his Uncle Henry to help.